 Working out speed, distance and time is an important part of many roles, including those in the armed forces or in transport industries.

 If you are applying for a role in these industries, you may be tested on this as part of your recruitment process.
 The questions will allow your employer to test your applied mathematical abilities.

-In order to work out the speed of something, you need to divide the distance of the journey by the time it took to travel, so speed = distance divided by time.
+To work out speed, divide the distance of the journey by the time it took to travel, so speed = distance divided by time.
 To calculate time, divide distance by speed.
 To get the distance, multiply speed by time.

-You may see this equation simplified as s=d/t, where s is speed, d is distance, and t is time.
+You may see these equations simplified as s=d/t, where s is speed, d is distance, and t is time.

 This formula can be arranged into this triangle above.
 In the triangle, speed and time form the base, as they are what is multiplied together in order to work out distance.

 The triangle is an easy way to remember the formula and can save you time when working out your exam questions.
 The triangle will help you remember the three formulas:

 - The formula of speed is Speed = Distance ÷ Time